National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/in-action.md

 # IA Node in action
 **Repository:** integration-architecture-documentation

-**Description:** This file contains documentation about data ingestion sequence and logical data flow of Integration Architecture Node (IA Node).
+**Description:** This file provides documentation on the data ingestion sequence and logical data flow of Integration Architecture Node (IA Node).

 <!-- SPDX-License-Identifier: OGL-UK-3.0 -->